Does Australia have a parliamentary line of succession to the Prime Minister and if so, what is the order?

 Description

-Prime Minister Anthony Albanese giving a press conference at Australian Parliament House.
-Behind him are the Australian flag, the Aboriginal flag and the Torres Strait Islander flag.
+The Prime Minister, Hon Anthony Albanese MP, giving a press conference at Australian Parliament House.

 Permission should be sought from DPS AUSPIC for third-party or commercial uses of this image.
 To contact DPS AUSPIC email: auspic@aph.gov.au or phone: 02 6277 3342.